archived-codacy/node-codacy-coverage/README.md

 ## Enterprise

-To send coverage in the enterprise version you should specify your Codacy installation URL:
+To send coverage in the enterprise version you should specify your Codacy installation URL with the option `-e`:

 ```sh
 codacy-coverage -e <YOUR-CODACY-ENTERPRISE-URL>:16006